 Further details regarding logistics will be added in March 2026.

-The Core curriculum offers students:
+The Foundations Course offers students:

 An opportunity to learn about mindfulness and compassion in healthcare, the science of mindfulness, and implementation best practices from expert faculty.